 Beginning in 1996, he served by assignment as a Senior District Judge in the First Administrative Judicial Region.
 During his legal career, he was a member of the Dallas, Texas and American Bar Associations, serving on various committees.
 He was a member of the Board of Directors of the Dallas County Criminal Bar Association, Chairman of the Criminal Law Section of the Dallas Bar Association and a member of the Dallas County Bail Bond Board and Juvenile Board.
 He was also Presiding Judge of the Dallas County District Judges.
 He also served on the Texas Attorney General's Commission for Bail Reform and the Texas Court of Criminal Appeals' Rule Advisory Committee.
 He attended courses at the National Judicial College in Reno, Nevada; the Texas Judicial College and the American Academy of Judicial Education, and served as an instructor in criminal justice at Dallas Baptist University.
 He was a Staff Sergeant in the Texas Air National Guard from 1960 to 1966.

-He authored a number of articles, and published two books: So You're Going to Be a Judge, a primer for new judges, and 40 Years of Christian Radio, a history of radio station KCBI in Dallas.
+He authored a number of articles and three books: So You're Going to Be a Judge, a primer for new judges; 40 years of Christian Radio, a history of radio station KCBI in Dallas; and G-Man Poet, a biography of his father James J. Metcalfe.
 He also co-authored the 40th anniversary yearbook of the Texas Center for the Judiciary.

 Since 1959, Don and Linda were members of the First Baptist Church in Dallas, where he served as a deacon beginning in 1975.
 Don also served as trustee of Criswell Bible College, Dallas Christian Academy and Hope for the Heart.
 He also served on the Executive Board of the Southern Baptist of Texas Convention.